Shop and Save on New York State Health Insurance

 Q: What happens if I decide to terminate my health plan, will I be penalized?

 No, there won’t be any penalty.
-However, you are required to inform the business association two weeks prior to terminating your plan.
+However, you are required to inform the business association two weeks before terminating your plan.

 Q: I currently have an insurance plan that will expire in the middle of the MONTH; can I start a new plan in the middle of the month?

-Q: I’m the only one in my family that needs health insurance; do I have to cover my dependents?
+Q: I’m the only one in my family who needs health insurance; Do I have to cover my dependents?

 Q: My current insurance is expiring and I have a pre-existing condition, will I be covered under the plans listed?

-Pre-existing conditions will not be covered during the first 12 months of the plan’s effectivity.
+Pre-existing conditions will not be covered during the first 12 months of the plan’s effectiveness.

-Q: I just found out that I’m pregnant and don’t have insurance.
+Q: I just learned I’m pregnant and don’t have insurance.
 Can I purchase an insurance policy and be covered?

-Pregnancy, on the third trimester, is not considered as a pre-existing condition.
+Pregnancy, in the third trimester, is not considered a pre-existing condition.

 Q: One of my children is in college; will they be covered under my family plan?